Last updated: May 14, 2026

 Which draft horse breed is the calmest?

-Draft horses can outperform tractors on small farms when soil preservation and fuel costs matter.
-They cause less soil compaction and run on renewable feed (grass).
-See the sustainable farming math.
+Draft horses can outperform tractors on small farms where soil preservation and fuel costs matter.
+They cause significantly less soil compaction than heavy machinery, allowing root zones to recover naturally, and run on renewable feed rather than fuel.
+The tradeoff is higher daily labor and feeding requirements.
+See the sustainable farming cost analysis.

 About Miles Henry